 - In the video and photos for this recipe, I used plastic snakes and plastic spiders as props.
 They were thoroughly washed & scrubbed before being added to the punch (which I highly recommend you do as well!) and were added just for a bit of creepy fun.
 If you’d like to do the same with your polyjuice potion, please check whether or not there will be small children at your party – we wouldn’t want anyone to accidentally swallow some plastic!
 If you will have small children and still really want to use the props, try hunting down a drink dispenser with a spigot (like the one pictured).
 That way no snakes or spiders will end up in anyone’s drink but you can still get the creepy vibe whenever the drink is stirred.

 - This recipe is designed to be alcohol-free, but if you simply must have a little punch in your punch, I’d recommend adding 1 or 2 cups (taste testing inbetween!) of any of the following: Midori, tequila, or a lime-flavored vodka.

 - Looking for more great treats to serve at your Halloween party?
-Be sure to check out Glow in the Dark Jello Shots, Eyeball Cookies, Zombie Brain Shot, Brain Dip, Purple People Eater Cocktail, Killer Mini Halloween Cakes, Witch’s Brew, Witch Finger Pretzels, and Witch Hat Cupcakes!
+Be sure to check out Monster Halloween Truffles, Spider Apple Pops, Glow in the Dark Jello Shots, Black Magic Sangria, Eyeball Cookies, Zombie Brain Shot, Brain Dip, Monster Cake Pops, Purple People Eater Cocktail, Killer Mini Halloween Cakes, Witch’s Brew, Pretzel Witch Fingers, Monster Eye Pudding Cups, and Witch Hat Cupcakes!